asadkarim7/voice-bot/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

 > **Note:** For local development, VAPI tool calls need to reach your server.
-You may need to use a tunneling tool like [ngrok](https://ngrok.com) to expose your local server, or deploy to Vercel first.
+You may need to use a tunneling tool like [ngrok](https://ngrok.com) or [Cloudflare Quick Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare/) to expose your local server, or deploy to Netlify first.

 ---